-Buttigieg's bipartisan legacy is putting this gorgeous island on America's radar
+A bipartisan Buttigieg effect?
+The people of this gorgeous island country say yes

 While most US presidential candidates' pins and shirts bear names or slogans, Buttigieg's fans wore swag explaining the famously tricky pronunciation of his name.
 (Their shirts, pins and hats read "Boot Edge Edge" and "Buddha Judge.")

-Why is it so hard for Americans to sound out his name?
-One reason might be its origins; the name Buttigieg comes from Maltese, a language unlike any other on earth.
+Why was it so hard for Americans to sound out his name?
+One reason might be its origins.
+The name Buttigieg comes from Maltese, a language unlike any other on earth.

 "Maltese draws not just from different languages but from three language families."